U-MATH: A University-Level Benchmark for Evaluating Mathematical Skills in LLMs: Experiments and Results

-\item \textbf{Continuous Finetuning:} Additional tuning significantly enhances performance, with LLaMA-3.1 70B $\Rightarrow$ LLaMA-3.1 Nemotron 70B and Qwen2.5-72B $\Rightarrow$ Athene-V2 72B achieving 2.9\% and 5.2\% higher \umath accuracy, respectively.
-This reinforces the idea that models are not fully optimized for their size and require high-quality data for further improvements. \end{itemize}
+\textbf{Continuous Finetuning enhances performance:} Llama-3.1 70B $\Rightarrow$ Llama-3.1 Nemotron 70B and Qwen2.5-72B $\Rightarrow$ Athene-V2 72B yield 2.9\% and 5.2\% higher \umath accuracy respectively, suggesting that standard-inference models may not be fully optimized for their size and could use high-quality post-training data to improve further.

-\paragraph{Subject-Specific Results} Model performance varies across mathematical subjects, excelling in text-based tasks for Precalculus and Algebra, consistent with benchmark saturation \citep{ahn2024largelanguagemodelsmathematical}, but faltering on visual-symbolic tasks.
-In Sequences and Series, success on formula-based problems reflects logical structuring, though limited visual data restricts evaluation.
-Differential and Multivariable Calculus results are moderate, with difficulties in abstract, multi-dimensional concepts, especially visual interpretations.
-Integral Calculus presents the greatest challenge, as interpreting curves, areas, and extensive expressions confounds models, underscoring the need for improved multimodal training.